Write the most important piece of copy on your web page

 Clearly state what’s on the page.
 I love clever, cryptic headlines in print.
 But they don’t work online.

-That’s because Web headlines are likely to be picked up, listed on an index page and linked to the article.
-So they need to be clear and easy to understand regardless of whether the reader sees them within the context of the rest of the Web page.
+That’s because web headlines are likely to be picked up, listed on an index page and linked to the article.
+So they need to be clear and easy to understand regardless of whether the reader sees them within the context of the rest of the webpage.

 One telecomm company’s website features such headlines as “Openness — the road to success” (a conference), “A sign of attitude” (cool phones) and “Change your perspectives” (jobs for IT folks).
 If you’re writing about conferences, phones and jobs, those words should appear in the headlines.